bashtage/arch/README.rst

 ~~~~~~~

 Building extension using the community edition of Visual Studio is well
 supported for Python 3.5+.
-Building extensions for 64-bit Windows for
-use in Python 2.7 is also supported using Microsoft Visual C++ Compiler
-for Python 2.7.
-Building on other combinations of Python/Windows is more
+Building on other combinations of
-difficult and is not necessary when Numba is installed since
+Python/Windows is more difficult and is not necessary when Numba is
-just-in-time compiled code (Numba) runs as fast as ahead-of-time
+installed since just-in-time compiled code (Numba) runs as fast as
-compiled extensions.
+ahead-of-time compiled extensions.

 Developing
 ~~~~~~~~~~